 In a food processor or blender, chop the walnuts just so they're broken up.

 Add garlic and basil leaves.
 Chop until fine.
-It's here where you'll add a little of the ice cold water to keep the basil cool so it doesn't turn brown.
-Think small bits just to keep the mixture from getting warm.
+It's here where you'll add a little of the ice cold water to keep the basil cool so it doesn't brown.
+Think small bits of water just to keep the mixture from getting warm.
 It's this heat from the spinning processor or blender which can take all that beautiful color out of the basil.

 You're welcome to add more or less oil to your liking.
 We made another batch using less oil and it turned into a lovely basil walnut butter.
 Happy accident and oh so yummy.
 Perfect for toast and sandwiches.
 Dare we say, even eating straight from the jar we put it in.